jfunky/diap-creativecomputing-fall2022/README.md

 * Participation: 25%
 * Final project: 20%

-There is no attendance policy: please communicate if you will miss a class sessions.
+There is no attendance policy: please communicate if you will miss a class session.
 Follow the schedule and assignments for the week & submit your work and feedback to classmates via other channels.

 ### Academic Accommodations
 If you are a student with a disability requesting accommodations, please contact [The AccessAbility Center/Student Disability Services (AAC/SDS)](https://www.ccny.cuny.edu/accessability).
 For more information, included here are links to [examples of academic adjustments and auxiliary aids](https://www.ccny.cuny.edu/accessability/academic-adjustments-auxiliary-aids), information about [registering with AAC/SDS](https://www.ccny.cuny.edu/accessability/register), and [forms](https://www.ccny.cuny.edu/accessability/forms).